telerik/kendo-themes/packages/bootstrap/README.md

 All available Kendo UI commercial licenses may be obtained at http://www.telerik.com/purchase/kendo-ui.

-If you do not own a commercial license, the usage of this software shall be governed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+-If you do not own a commercial license, the usage of this software shall be governed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-*Copyright © 2017 Telerik AD.
-All rights reserved.*

 ## Basic Usage